 All staff and volunteers should be made aware of the new policy and be kept up to date as it is revised.

-6.2 Have there been any changes to the role of safeguarding lead?
+Changes to the role of the safeguarding lead

 Settings should continue to consider what strategies they are using to keep children safe online during this period, including: